 In the past, cities have relied on the public sector for funding, with governmental organizations paying to build and operate new services.
 The other option — and an increasingly viable one at that — is to sell value generated by the initiative to a third party.
 This might include monetizing data collected or selling advertising space.
 Private-sector funding is also an option, but in these cases, cities must demonstrate an acceptable ROI or appeal to the philanthropic goals of impact-driven investors.

 The most feasible solution, however, is for cities to collect funds from a combination of public and private sources.
 Public-Private Partnerships (PPPs), in which a contract between the government and business(es) in the private sector establish grounds for the provision of a service, have proven most effective.
 In these instances, a city will likely allow a private business to upgrade and manage public infrastructure.
 PPP funding for a smart city project might include a company leasing parking meters from the city, replacing them, and then collecting fees from the new meters.

 Once cities begin to look beyond initial funding and cost saving benefits, planners can begin to envision how to generate revenue from smart city initiatives.
 IoT technologies carry tremendous opportunities for monetization.
-In fact, smart city parking alone could result in revenue increase of between 10-35%.
+In fact, smart city parking alone could be worth $17.2 billion by 2027.

 One effective way to drive value early in the development process is to start with a small, contained area like one building or street.
 By measuring data from this project, city planners will be able to determine what works and what doesn’t.
 In addition, if significant savings are generated, the city could reinvest them in further infrastructure development.